dwelch67/mbed_samples/blinker01/README.blinker01.txt

 being what you learn here about the GPIO interface is specific to this chip and probably similar to other LPC/NXP chips, but the same ARM cortex-m3 core in some other vendors chip (ti, stm, etc) are going to have different programmers interfaces.
-So even if you buy a different lpc part you need to go through this exercise every time.
+You need to go through this exercise every time you change chips.

 As of this writing the GPIO chapter in the users guide is Chapter 9: LPC17xx General Purpose Input/Output (GPIO).